collective/collective.polls/README.txt

 Introduction
 ============

-A content type, workflow, and portlet for conduction online polls, for anonymous and logged-in users.
+A content type, workflow, and portlet for conducting online polls, for anonymous and logged-in users.